FirebaseExtended/reactfire/docs/use.md

 ### Connect to the Firebase Local Emulator Suite

-Connect emulators to the SDK instances **before** passing them to providers, and ensure the connect calls only run once.
-Calling `connect*Emulator()` inside a React component body without a guard will throw on re-renders (`Firestore has already been started and its settings can no longer be changed`).

-The safest pattern is to initialize outside of React entirely:
+Connect emulators to the SDK instances **before** passing them to providers.
+The safest pattern is to initialize outside of React entirely, which guarantees `connect*Emulator()` only runs once, regardless of re-renders or remounts:

 ```jsx
 import { initializeApp } from 'firebase/app';